b-yond-infinite-network/amaze-us/microservice/challenge-1/app42/README.md

 3. Use Swagger to document the Backend API.
 4. Use Selenium to automate Frontend testing.
 5. Improve test coverage.
-6. Use Typescript to implement tests.
+6. Use Typescript to implement backend tests.
+7. Implement "add user" feature in frontend.

 ![Frontend](/microservice/challenge-1/app42/img/front.png?raw=true "Frontend")